-A comprehensive, full return to school risk assessment has been carried out, but is a working document and will be updated or amended depending on how our systems work, and if new guidance is provided.
+A comprehensive, full return to school risk assessment has been carried out but is a working document and will be updated or amended depending on how our systems work, and if new guidance is provided.
 It has been completed with the support of the Local Authority, but no-one in school is a scientist or virologist and so the best effort has been made to keep the safety of everyone at the forefront of planning.
 The controls in place within the risk assessment include, but are not limited to, the advice and guidance we have provided above.

-If there are Coronavirus symptoms in school
+Coronavirus symptoms at home or in school